All Episodes

 Major, I think that we've got as much from you as we can have, except I just want to ask one more question.

-The most explosive, no pun intended, part of your testimony is that you saw a high explosive ordnance, a detonation.
+The most explosive, no pun intended part of your testimony is that you saw a high explosive ordnance detonation.

-how certain are you that's what it was look i just uh... report back on the
+How certain are you that's what it was?

-My old buddy Johnson Nuno, if it looks like a duck and flies like a duck, it's probably a duck.
+My old buddy Johnson Nunu, if it looks like a duck, if it flies like a duck, it's probably a duck.

 I don't know what else looks like that.

-I might also comment that about a second and a half to two seconds after that ordnance explosion, there was a second high-velocity explosion.
+And I might also comment that about a second and a half to two seconds after that ordnance explosion, there was a second high-velocity explosion of brilliant white light, like nothing I had recall having seen before or since.

-And that would have been a probably bright orange.
+And that would have been probably bright orange.

 Very clear.